-In addition to the universal setup information, the normalized stroke and injection pressure data contains useful information about pressure response, as shown in figure .
-It can also be used to detect problems like pressure limited filling or load sensitivity.
+In addition to the universal setup information, the normalized stroke and injection pressure data contains useful information about pressure response, as shown in Figure 6.
+It also can be used to detect problems such as pressure limited filling or load sensitivity.